Approximately four to five hours each month from August to May.

 “NEXUS really challenges you to think strategically about what you’d like to accomplish in your personal life and career.
 Having a mentor’s counsel along that journey is invaluable.”

-- The program tuition is $500 for both mentors and protégés and covers the costs of the Opening retreat, curriculum materials, monthly dinner sessions, and special events.
+- The program tuition is $650 for both mentors and protégés and covers the costs of Orientation, curriculum materials, monthly dinner sessions, and special events.
 Corporate sponsors, private donations and grants subsidize NEXUS’ expenses so that the program may be offered at a reasonable cost to individual participants.

 - All participants, both mentors and protégés, must pay tuition.